meken/cloud-hackathons/hacks/adk-intro/README.md

 We have our first agent, and if you'd now ask which super hero to pick for an alert, the LLM would gladly make some suggestions.
 But since it doesn't know about our Luminaverse, it would probably take the well known heroes, or fabricate imaginary ones.
 This is because LLMs lack real-time and specific information (think about your internal documents/databases/processes/rules, LLMs have no access to that information).

 This is where *Tools* come into the picture: they provide a way for LLMs/agents to access external systems, databases, or APIs, thereby augmenting the LLM's knowledge base and enabling it to perform more complex, data-dependent operations.
-Although in this challenge we'll use a tool to gather additional information, tools can also be used to execute actions (which we'll cover in the last challenge).
+Although in this challenge we'll use a tool to gather additional information, tools can also be used to execute actions such as creating tickets, modifying local files, updating databases, generating media, sending communications etc.

 > [!NOTE]
-> Although we'll be using a tool to gather additional information in this challenge, tools can also be used to execute actions, such as creating tickets, updating local files, updating databases, generating media, sending commmunication etc.
+> This might be not obvious as we're keepings simple in this hack, but keep in mind that LLMs are flexible enough to call the appropriate tools even when you ask them questions that might not be directly related to the tool.
+For example, imagine an Agent with a tool for looking up weather information, you could ask the Agent what to wear or whether to take an umbrella with you, and the Agent would use the tool to check the weather conditions to find the right outfit.

 ### Description